Track workflow > Setup Worm Detection and Tracking > Tracking panel

 If a worm track exists for fewer frames than the set value, the program deletes the worm track from the data generated by Track Worms Workflow: Analyze Data.

-Click Copy parameters to clipboard to capture text that describes the current worm tracking parameters
+Click to capture text that describes the current worm tracking parameters.